marykwong/Psychic-Game/README.md

 This is a simple letter guessing game.
 The computer picks a letter at random and prompts the user to guess which letter the computer picked.
 The user has 9 guesses before they lose the game.
 Duplicate guesses and guesses that aren't letters don't decrease the number of alloted guesses.
-If they don't guess the letter correctly in 9 guesses, their losses go up by 1.
+If the user doesn't guess the letter correctly in 9 guesses, their losses go up by 1.
 If they do guess correctly, their wins go up by 1.
 ------------------------
 This game was built with: